GOT QUESTIONS? WE HAVE ANSWERS

 Q: Why can’t I use glitter?
 It’s festive!

-A: It can be dangerous in combat zones – Glitter that ends up on a uniform, gear, or skin can reflect light and compromise a service member’s safety at night or in tactical environments.
+A: Glitter that ends up on a uniform, gear, or skin can reflect light and compromise a service member’s safety at night or in tactical environments.

 Q: What if my handwriting is terrible?

 A: As long as your message is sincere and legible, it’s perfect.
-You can also type your letter and sign it by hand for a personal touch.
+If you are concerned about your handwriting have a friend write it for you.

 Q: Can I include my contact info in the letter?